demisto/content/Packs/TeamCymru/Integrations/TeamCymru/TeamCymru_description.md

 ### Configuration Options
-- **Return Errors**: If selected, Whois will return errors for unsupported domains, or domains for which the lookup failed.
 - **Proxy URL**: Specify a proxy to be used.
 The URL should in the format: scheme://host:port.
 If the scheme is omitted, the default socks5h scheme will be used.
 To use the system HTTP proxy, you can also specify the value: **system_http**.
 The following schemes are supported:
   * **socks5h**: SOCKS version 5 protocol with remote DNS resolving.
   * **socks5**: SOCKS version 5 protocol with local DNS resolving.